OBF/bosc_materials/BOSC_review_process.md

 The timeline for BOSC 2025 reviewing is as follows (see https://www.open-bio.org/events/bosc/ for the latest info):
 *   Abstract submission opens: January 2025
 *   Invitations to reviewers sent: March 24, 2025
-*   ([Early Poster Acceptance](https://www.open-bio.org/2024/02/18/early-poster-acceptance-2024/) submission closes: March ??.
-These will be reviewed by members of the BOSC Organizing Committee.)
+*   ([Early Poster Acceptance](https://www.open-bio.org/2024/02/18/early-poster-acceptance-2024/) If we do this, these early abstracts will be reviewed by members of the BOSC Organizing Committee.)
 *   **Regular abstract submission closes: April 17** (Anywhere on Earth)
 *   Reviewers can bid on abstracts (this is optional): April 17-19 (bidding will close at 12pm ET on April 19)
 *   Abstracts assigned to reviewers: April 19, 1pm ET